Selling A House With Unpermitted Work In Washington

 Identifying unpermitted work in your home is important if you’re planning to sell it.
 Here are some simple steps to help you find out if your home has unpermitted work:

-• Look for Common Signs: Check for any changes or additions that seem out of place or don’t match the rest of the home.
-Differences in construction quality or types of materials can suggest unpermitted work.
+• Look for Common Signs: Review for any modifications or new items that appear oddly placed or do not align with the rest of the house’s style.
+Varied construction quality or types of materials may indicate work done without permits.

-• Absence of Permits or Inspection Stickers: Missing these documents can indicate that the work was done without proper permits.
+• Absence of Permits or Inspection Stickers: The absence of these documents can indicate that the work was done without proper permits.

-• Check Local Building Permit Records: Visit your local building permit office or their website.
-You can often see records showing what permits have been issued for your property.
-Compare these records with the actual structures and changes in your home to spot any differences.
+• Check Local Building Permit Records: Visit your local building permit office or its website.
+You can usually find records of the permits issued for your property.
+Look through the records, and see how they match with the actual structures and modifications in your residence.

 • Consult Home Inspectors and Contractors: A home inspector can thoroughly check your property and identify any unpermitted work.
 Experienced contractors can also give insights and confirm if the work was done according to code.